Belal1Abbas/Belal1Abbas/README.md

 ## 🧑‍💻 About Me
 👤 Name: Belal Abbas

-🎯 I'm a **DevOps Engineer** passionate about building scalable, automated, and reliable cloud infrastructure.
+🎯 I'm a **Junior DevOps Engineer** passionate about building scalable, automated, and reliable cloud infrastructure.

 💡 Currently deepening my expertise in Kubernetes, Terraform, Docker, and CI/CD pipelines to streamline deployments and boost system reliability.